tjtelan/tjtelan.github.io/content/about.md

 template = "about.html"
 date = 1970-01-01
 +++
 My name is T.J.
 Telan.
 I am a software engineer based in Seattle.

-I appreciate well-designed software systems (especially clever, embedded systems), thoughtful hardware design, and I have a soft spot for elegant, calculated laziness (automation).
+This blog serves as a space where I host my writing.
+Hopefully the quality of posts will improve over time.
+Or not, who knows? ¯\\\_(ツ)_/¯

-I like to experiment with designing, building and learning.
-Occasionally I write about tech.
+Mostly I write about new, or current technology that I am interested in.
+I like to experiment with designing, building and learning of a variety of technology topics.

+Some topics that interest me:
+* Explanation of complex software systems
+* Automation
+* Programming languages
+* Security
+* Hardware design
+* Open Source software